ReadyResearchersTemplates/syllabus/README.md

 * check-in on project stage progress
 * further development of `1` specific aspect of the current project stage
 * broader weekly goal-setting for individual [course units](#course-units)

+Course time will be divided between activities intended to cover these three areas.
+While activities may be started during class time, be aware that students will likely need to finish them outside of class.
+In addition, project reader(s) may discuss and develop these activities with you during weekly meetings (as outlined in the [project contract](CODE_OF_CONDUCT.md).
+As such, readers may expect this work to have achieved at least a rough draft stage by scheduled meeting times.